 Roofing manufacturers doing good work right now include Berridge, Central States, MBCI, McElroy Metal, and Union Corrugating, among others.
 They all offer solid R-panel and AG-panel options.

-So when should a roofer recommend metal roofing vs. asphalt?
+When should a roofer recommend metal vs. asphalt?

 Here’s the cheat sheet.
 Recommend metal when the customer wants: